SWORDIntel/ZEROPAIN/README.md

 ZeroPain is a distributed pharmacology lab that optimizes multi-compound opioid protocols with rich patient simulations, auditable experiment tracking, and dual UIs (Rich terminal + 1:1 web experience).
 It targets Intel NPU/OpenVINO, Arc GPU, and CPU backends, runs cleanly in Docker by default, and keeps every run tamper-evident.

+PROJECT ON HIATUS WHILST I DEAL WITH OTHER SHIT,but be assured the realistic goal of "curing pain" is still one i hold

 ## Highlights
 - **Distributed, resumable pipeline** with Ray/Dask/local backends, checkpointed batches, and accelerator-aware scheduling.
 - **IA3-grade auditing**: every run is signed (SHA-384), logged with who/when/where metadata, and verified when loaded in dashboards.